AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 This creates a horizontal strip style 6x1 alignment guide layout.
 This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### 6x2 Guide Grid ###
 This creates a 2 image high, over under stereo format, horizontal strip style 6x1 alignment guide layout.
+This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### 12x1 Guide Grid ###
 This creates a side by side stereo format horizontal strip style 6x1 alignment guide layout.
+This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### Clear Guides ###
 This action will remove all of the guides from the current Photoshop document.